Have you started as yet, See this A Variety of Christmas Baking Ideas.

-Pour into parchment-lined square dish (we made a double recipe and used a baking tray with a rimmed edge).
+Pour into the parchment-lined square dish (we made a double recipe and used a baking tray with a rimmed edge).

-Decorate it before it set with candy cane pieces for a festive twist and added mint flavor.
+Decorate it before it is set with candy cane pieces for a festive twist and added mint flavor.

 Once you sprinkle the candy cane, drop the tray a few times for the candy cane to sink in slightly and stick properly.